 When you go to work, the last thing you want or expect to happen is an on-the-job injury.
 However, workplace injuries occur all the time in Los Angeles and throughout California.
 Fortunately, workplace injury victims should nearly always be entitled to workers’ competition coverage.
-At Koszdin, Fields, Sherry & Katz, our team is here to help if you need a Los Angeles on-the-job accident attorney by your side.
+At Koszdin, Fields & Sherry, our team is here to help if you need a Los Angeles on-the-job accident attorney by your side.
 If you are struggling to receive the compensation you need from your employer or insurance carrier, we are going to help you.

 One thing we want to make clear is that injuries can occur in any type of workplace.
 Sure, there are some industries that are more dangerous than others for workers.
 This includes construction industries, transportation industries, manufacturing and warehouse industries, etc. However, even a person who has a relatively safe office job can still suffer an injury caused by a slip and fall incident, premises defect, and more.

 Some of the most common causes of workplace accidents include the following:

 According to data available from the US Bureau of Labor Statistics, we can see that there were approximately 2.8 million non-fatal workplace injuries or illnesses reported during the latest year across the country.
 When we closely examine this data, we can see that 15% of all non-fatal injuries and illnesses occurred in the manufacturing industry.
 Overall, ten occupations accounted for 33.2% of all cases involving days away from work.
 Out of those industries, the highest number of days away from work occurred in the: